 The Econometrics specialisation is designed to produce graduates with skills that can realise the profit potential of data.
 It is intended for students who have a primary interest in the analysis of data, as well as for those wishing to develop their analytical skills in the primary area of economics.
 Students may be looking towards future employment in analysis.
-The core of the Econometrics major comprises a skills unit and a general applications unit.
+The core of the Econometrics specialisation comprises a skills unit and a general applications unit.
 The electives allow students to pursue advanced study in specific high profile areas of analysis including modelling methods, applied choice models for marketing, applied financial econometrics, applied forecasting, and modelling for management.

 Requirements for the specialisation